12 Health Care Stocks Moving In Thursday's Intraday Session - Benzinga

 Losers

-- Geovax Labs GOVX shares declined by 21.22% to $0.81.
-Trading volume for this security as of 13:30 EST is 915.1K, which is 100.6% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $5.7 million.
-As per the press release, Q1 earnings came out yesterday.
-See Also: www.benzinga.com/money/best-healthcare-stocks/
+- Baudax Bio BXRX stock fell 17.25% to $1.44.
+The current volume of 250.9K shares is 38.0% of Baudax Bio's average full-day volume over the last 100 days (last updated at 13:30 EST).
+The market value of their outstanding shares is at $9.2 million.
+As per the news, the Q1 earnings report came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.